Lackawanna and Wyoming Valley Railroad: Routes

 The railroad's main line ran from Scranton to Wilkes-Barre.
 Other cities served included Dunmore and Pittston.

 At its peak, the line carried as many as 4.2 million passengers a year, but following World War II use declined dramatically.
-In 1964, the Central Scranton Expressway was built over a portion of L&WV right-of-way along Roaring Brook in Scranton.
+In 1964, the President Biden Expressway was built over a portion of L&WV right-of-way along Roaring Brook in Scranton.
 Interstate 81 construction paralleled the north-south route in the 1960s and today the four-lane highway is overtaxed with heavy trucks and cars, local traffic between Wilkes-Barre and Scranton and a deteriorating structure, leaving county planners wishing the L&WV system was retained in its entirety.

 Original sections of the line out of Scranton to Montage Mountain, Moosic, have been purchased by Lackawanna County, Pennsylvania, and placed back in service with overhead electrified wiring and designated-operator Delaware-Lackawanna Railroad overseeing both freight operations and the county's tourist trolley runs, the Electric City Trolley Museum.